 Embrace the beautiful cycle of life and be ready to capture pictures of some beautiful spiders in your garden this year.
 All types of spiders are predators and considered beneficial in the garden!
 Check out more information on spiders on the Home & Garden Information Center website.

 This year the University of Maryland Extension Master Gardener Grow It Eat It program is celebrating the little creatures that help us grow what we like to eat!
 Whether they are pollinating our plants or devouring pests, we couldn’t grow much to eat without the help of beneficial insects and arthropods.
-Learn more about the Grow It Eat It program.

 By Ashley Bodkins, Senior Agent Associate and Master Gardener Coordinator, Garrett County, Maryland, University of Maryland Extension